CrypToolProject/CrypTool-2/CrypConsole/readme.md

 ## Basic idea

-The basic idea is that you can execute your cwm files in the windows console without need of starting CrypTool 2.
+The basic idea is that you can execute your cwm files in the windows console without a need of starting CrypTool 2.
 CrypConsole allows to input data (by filling TextInput components and NumberInputs components) and to retrieve outputs (from TextOutput components).
 CrypConsole is loaded and executed much faster then CrypTool 2.
 Also it allows to use CrypTool 2 workspaces in scripts.